Where do I find out the basics of filing a T visa?

 If you need assistance in addressing the concerns raised by USCIS, CAST can provide you with individualized technical assistance.

-How do I request a letter from the U.S. Department of Justice for Early T-Visa Adjustment?
+How do I request a letter from the U.S. Department of Justice for early adjustment of a T visa holder?

-The Department of Justice (DOJ) Civil Rights Division reviews on a case-by-case basis their ability to provide a letter indicating that a criminal case is no longer open and that the victim has been helpful in the investigation against their trafficker.
-You request this letter by emailing the DOJ's dedicated email address: [email protected].
+The Department of Justice (DOJ) Civil Rights Division reviews on a case-by-case basis requests to provide a letter indicating that a criminal case is no longer open and that the victim has been helpful in the investigation against their trafficker (if applicable) so that a trafficking survivor may apply for early adjustment under 8 CFR § 245.23(a)(3).
+The letter may be requested by emailing the DOJ's dedicated email address: [email protected].

-For more information, download our guide on how to request the DOJ letter here.
+For more information and troubleshooting tips, download CAST's guide on how to request an early adjustment letter from DOJ.